What happens if it rains on my wedding day?… here are six top tips for you.

 What happens if it rains on my wedding day?
 Here are six things to think about when it comes to dealing with the Great British weather on your wedding day.
 It is the UK, after all, and the chances are that it might well rain, even in summer.
 While we can get lovely weather, we aren’t renowned for our glorious sunshine and balmy summer days.
 But this need not put a dampener (no pun intended) on your day.

-1. Find a suitable venue
+1. Find a suitable venue for all weathers

 If you haven’t started the planning process then this gives you a head start.
 When you are looking for your venue do go with the style of place that reflects the type of wedding you want, but ask yourself the following questions: